Knish: In Ukraine and other Eastern European countries

+In the United States

+Ashkenazi Jewish immigrants who arrived sometime around 1900 brought knishes to the United States.

 The first knish bakery in America was founded in New York City in 1910.
 Generally recognized as a food made popular in New York City by Jewish immigrants in the early 20th century, the United States underwent a knish renaissance in the 2000s driven by knish specialty establishments such as Knishes and Dishes in Philadelphia, the Knish Shop in Baltimore, Maryland, Buffalo and Bergen in Washington, DC, or My Mother's Knish, in Westlake Village, California.

 In the 20th century, New York City and state politicians portrayed themselves eating knishes to show solidarity with Jewish working-class people.
 The trend declined after suburbanization and the policies of Ed Koch and Rudy Giuliani that restricted the sale of knishes from food carts.

+Knishes are often purchased from street vendors in urban areas with a large Jewish population, sometimes at a hot dog stand, or from a butcher shop.
+They are still strongly associated with New York City cuisine.